decentraland/adr/content/ADR-134-new-friend-request.md

   participant renderer
   participant kernel

-note left of renderer: the user reject a friend\nrequest from the pop-up renderer->kernel: RejectFriendship(rejectFriendshipPayload{messageId:'<unique-id>', friendRequestId: '<any id>'}) note right of kernel: ask the server to reject\nthe friend request. note left of kernel: in case of success kernel-->renderer: RejectFriendshipConfirmation(rejectFriendshipConfirmationPayload) note left of renderer: remove the new entry from\nthe RECEIVED requests list note left of kernel: in case of error kernel-->renderer: RejectFriendshipError(rejectFriendshipErrorPayload) note left of renderer: show the error
+note left of renderer: the user reject a friend request from the pop-up renderer->kernel: RejectFriendship(rejectFriendshipPayload{messageId:'<unique-id>', friendRequestId: '<any id>'}) note right of kernel: ask the server to reject the friend request. note left of kernel: in case of success kernel-->renderer: RejectFriendshipConfirmation(rejectFriendshipConfirmationPayload) note left of renderer: remove the new entry from the RECEIVED requests list note left of kernel: in case of error kernel-->renderer: RejectFriendshipError(rejectFriendshipErrorPayload) note left of renderer: show the error